Ultralight Black Holes as Sources of High-Energy Particles: Discussion

+As shown in Fig.~\ref{fig:BHbound}, only PBHs in the mass range $10^9 \lesssim m_{\rm PBH}/{\rm g} \lesssim 10^{10}$ could make up a sizable fraction of the DM.
+Obviously, it is possible that memory burden sets in before half of the mass has been emitted semi-classically.
+This possibility is actually supported in theoretical studies, where it has been found that memory burden may emerge after an $\mathcal{O}(1/\sqrt{S})$ fraction of the initial mass has been emitted~\cite{Dvali:2018xpy, Dvali:2018ytn, Dvali:2020wft, Alexandre:2024nuo, Dvali:2024hsb}.
+Independently motivated studies found that, on comparable timescales, the semiclassical description of BHs ceases to be accurate~\cite{Dvali:2011aa,Dvali:2012rt, Dvali:2012en, Dvali:2012wq, Dvali:2013vxa, Dvali:2015wca,Michel:2023ydf}.
+In such scenario, the bounds presented here would no longer apply.

-The results in Fig.~\ref{fig:BHbound} suggest that PBHs could make up a sizeable fraction of the DM in two mass ranges: $m_{\rm PBH} \lesssim 10^5$\,g and $10^8 \lesssim m_{\rm PBH}/{\rm g} \lesssim 10^9$.
-The lower mass range can be probed through gamma-ray flux measurements from experiments such as Auger (light green)~\cite{PierreAuger:2020qqz, PierreAuger:2021hun, PierreAuger:2021ibw}, Telescope Array (cyan)~\cite{TelescopeArray:2013dpz, Ivanov:2020rqn}, and the Large High Altitude Air Shower Observatory (LHAASO)~\cite{LHAASO:2019qtb}, which can detect gamma-rays above about 50\,TeV.
-Studies of gamma and cosmic ray emissions from PBH clusters could further constraints $f_{\rm PBH}$, particularly for masses between $10^3\textrm{--}10^5$\,g, while cosmic ray anisotropies might reveal nearby PBH subhalos~\cite{IceCube:2010tuw, IceCube:2011fxx, HAWC:2014ics, HAWC:2018wju, TibetASg:2021kgt}, though more data is needed~\cite{Giacinti:2011mz}.
+Comparable, and potentially stronger constraints are expected in a similar mass range due to gamma-ray flux measurements by the Large High Altitude Air Shower Observatory (LHAASO)~\cite{LHAASO:2019qtb}, which detected gamma-rays above about 10\,TeV.
+Studies of gamma and cosmic ray emissions from PBH clusters could further constraints $f_{\rm PBH}$, particularly for masses smaller than $10^5$\,g, while cosmic ray anisotropies might reveal nearby PBH subhalos~\cite{IceCube:2010tuw, IceCube:2011fxx, HAWC:2014ics, HAWC:2018wju, TibetASg:2021kgt}, though more data is needed~\cite{Giacinti:2011mz}.
 For higher-mass PBHs, upcoming neutrino observatories like IceCube-Gen2 radio array~\cite{IceCube-Gen2:2021rkf}, the Radio Neutrino Observatory in Greenland (RNO-G)~\cite{RNO-G:2020rmc}, and the Giant Radio Array for Neutrino Detection (GRAND)~\cite{GRAND:2018iaj}, will probe neutrinos at energies above 10\,PeV with improved sensitivity.
+In this direction, we ought to mention the recent measurement of the high-energy - above $10^2\,$PeV - neutrino event detected by the KM3NeT collaboration~\cite{KM3NeT:2025npi}.
 These observatories could constrain $f_{\rm PBH}$ by analyzing neutrino fluxes, especially when combined with data from Galactic sources, improving detection reach by $\mathcal{O}(10)$ over 10 years.
 Directional neutrino measurements will be crucial for distinguishing PBH contributions, providing a test for this scenario.
+Evaporating PBHs may emit gravitons, peaking at frequencies $\gtrsim 10^{30}$\,Hz for $m_{\rm PBH} \lesssim 10^8$\,g, beyond the reach of current GW detectors~\cite{Domcke:2022rgu, Schmieden:2023fzn, Gatti:2024mde}.
+GW abundance estimates suggest $\Omega_{\rm GW} \lesssim 10^{-12}$ at the peak.